SerenaTetart/Time_series_analysis/README.md

 ## Project 2 - ARIMA

-In this second project we will try to get useful statistics from the data by turning it into a non-stationary serie.
+In this second project we will try to get useful statistics from the data by turning it into a stationary serie.

-A non-stationary serie is a serie that does not depend on time (just like the stationary Schrödinger Equation or TISE where the wave function can be expressed only with the spatial part)
+A stationary serie is a serie that does not depend on time (just like the stationary Schrödinger Equation or TISE where the wave function can be expressed only with the spatial part)

 ## Project 3 - Anomaly Detection